Walter Allason: Personal life

 On 18 August 1908, Captain Allason married Katharine Hamilton Poland (1885–1913), the daughter of the retired Vice Admiral James Augustus Poland.
 In 1911 he, his wife and daughter Dolores Celina Allason (1909–1993) were living at The Glen in Upper Hale in Farnham in Surrey.
 His son, James Allason (1912–2011) was raised primarily by a great-aunt, following the death of his mother in 1913, who was protecting the infant James in a fall down some stairs.
 James went on to become a British Conservative Party politician, sportsman, and a lieutenant colonel, who worked with The Earl Mountbatten and Winston Churchill.

 Diving

 In 1896, 1897, 1902, 1908, 1909 and 1922, Allason won the English Plunging (diving) Championship and the Aldershot Command Officers' Challenge Cup in 1912.
 In 1924, as a lieutenant colonel, he won a first place medal in the Plunging category in the Inter Unit Team Swimming Competition at Aldershot Command.

 After retirement

 In 1939, listed as a widower, Allason was living at Brackley in Northamptonshire with his daughter.
 At that time he was the Area Chief Warden in the Air Raid Precautions (ARP), while his daughter was attached to a Voluntary Aid Detachment (VAD) in a Mobile Unit.

 His book Military Mapping and Reports was published in 1940 by Duckworth Books, and went through six editions by the time of his death.

-Brigadier General Walter Allason died in London in January 1960, aged 84.
+Brigadier General Walter Allason died in London in January 1960, at the age of 84.